 Field Description Managed AP Administrative Mode Click Enabled to allow the AP and switch to discover each other.
 If the AP successfully authenticates itself with a wireless switch, you will not be able to access the Administrator UI.
 Click Disabled to prevent the AP from contacting wireless switches.
-Switch IP address Enter the IP address of up to four wireless switches that can manage the AP.
+Switch IP Address (1-4) Enter the IP address of up to four wireless switches that can manage the AP.
 You can enter the IP address in dotted format or as an DNS name.
 You can view a list of wireless switches on your network that were configured by using a DHCP server.
 The AP attempts to contact Switch IP Address 1 first.
 Base IP Port The starting IP port number used by the wireless feature (in a range of 10 consecutive port numbers).
 Only the first number in the range is configurable.
 The default value is 57775 (through 57784).
 Note: When the wireless Base IP Port number is changed on the switch, the wireless feature is automatically disabled and re-enabled.
 The new value is not sent as part of the global switch configuration in the cluster configuration distribution command; every switch in the cluster must be configured independently with the new Wireless IP port number.
-Note: When the Wireless Base IP Port number is changed from its default value on the switch, it must also be changed on the Access Points.
+Note: When the wireless Base IP Port number is changed from its default value on the switch, it must also be changed on the Access Points.
 Pass Phrase Select the Edit option and enter a passphrase to allow the AP to authenticate itself with the wireless switch.
 The passphrase must be between 8 and 63 characters.
 To remove the password, select Edit , delete the existing password, and then click Apply .
 You must configure the same passphrase on the switch.
+WDS Managed Mode Specify whether the AP will act as a Root AP or Satellite AP within the WDS group: Root AP - Acts as a bridge or repeater on the wireless medium and communicates with the switch via the wired link.
+Satellite AP - Communicates with the switch via a WDS link to the Root AP.
+This mode enables the Satellite AP to discover and establish WDS link with the Root AP.
+WDS Managed Ethernet Port Specify whether the Ethernet port is to be enabled or disabled when the AP becomes part of a WDS group.
+WDS Group Password Password for WPA2 Personal authentication used to establish the WDS links.
+Only the Satellite APs need this configuration.
+The Root APs get the password from the switch when they become managed.

-Table 33: Managed Access Point
+Table 33 - Managed Access Point